 They have a gift shop in case you need to buy more water, hat to keep the sun off your face, or anything you may collect.
 There is a café that offers sandwiches and drinks, a little overpriced, I’d suggest that you pack a cooler and bring beverages and snacks and just grab a bench or a lookout area of lake Mead and sit in the shade or car and enjoy the view.

-- VIP Tour – 1 hour guided tour includes the power plant and elevator to the interior of the dam. $30.00
+- VIP Tour ($30): This one-hour guided tour includes the power plant and an elevator ride into the interior of the dam itself.
+It’s the most immersive way to experience Hoover Dam and its engineering marvels.

-- All tour prices include entrance into the Visitor Center.
-Tours operate 9am-5pm.
+All tour prices include entrance to the Visitor Center, and tours generally operate from 9:00 a.m. to 5:00 p.m

 Exhilarating VIP Tour of Historic Hoover Dam